 - Buy fresh fish and meat from the market and cook them at your accommodation to save money.

 - Tours should be cheap if you come in small party.
-Haggle the cost of your island hopping.
+Haggle the cost of your island hopping if you can.

-- Bantayan island triples its number of tourists during Holy Week.
+- Bantayan Island triples its number of tourists during Holy Week.
 There will be a long queue upon going in and out of port.
-The beach will be crowded and prices in all activities and accommodation will be costly.
+The beach will be crowded and prices in all activities and accommodations will be costly.